tuffff/tuffff-cards/README.md

 ## (Optional) Render the target as image
 If you use the `--image` option, tuffCards uses [Puppeteer Sharp](https://github.com/hardkoded/puppeteer-sharp) to take a to take a screenshot.

+# Project status and Contribution

+I created tuffCards for my own usecase and have used it for a while.
+It should be stable enough for most usecases.
+If you do not find recent updates, it's most likely because I'm not missing features.

+If there is any feature you are missing or you have any suggestion or question, feel free to open an Issue or PR.